oakes/java-assignments/curriculum/week1.md

   * They're stored in the class rather than in each object
   * Use static methods if it is "standalone" (no need to access fields)
   * Static methods and fields (look at the ones in `Math` and `System`)
-  * Create a static method `isValidName` in our project and run it in the REPL
-* Object-oriented vs procedural vs functional programming
-  * OOP: Data and methods are combined
-  * PP: Data and methods are separate
-  * FP: Data and methods are separate, and data is immutable

 ### Day 3